USVI oil refinery to shutter indefinitely amid violations - WTMJ

 Associated Press

-SAN JUAN, Puerto Rico (AP) — An oil refinery in the U.S. Virgin Islands that contaminated the environment in a series of events that forced schools to close and sickened dozens of residents announced Monday that it would remain shuttered indefinitely.
+SAN JUAN, Puerto Rico (AP) — A huge oil refinery in the U.S. Virgin Islands that contaminated the environment in a series of events that sickened dozens of people and forced schools to close announced Monday that it would remain shuttered indefinitely.

 “This was an extremely difficult decision for us,” CEO Jeff Rinker said in a statement.
 “Unfortunately, this is our only option.”